richbst/RBS_simulation_LAMMPS_script/README.md

 > script parameters must be set to match film growth temp and file label
 > Heats from a standard start temp to above the relaxation temperature and back twice
 > creates an atom dump and a tempdens file that are used with python codes (see RBS_simulation_python) to determine mobility and density in separate analyses
+> also modified to heat very rapidly from deposition temp and hold at anneal temp while writing atomn dumps at ~15% intervals

 in.cool-pe-dens
 >cools film created by the grow-script to approximately zero temp using a baristas on the side walls to maintain zero lateral pressure.